Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Collectively, these provide 6,803 weekly passenger trips.
-Residents have excellent transport accessibility; they are typically located 160 meters from the nearest stop.
-On average, there are 971 daily trips across all routes, which equates to approximately 65 weekly trips per individual stop.
+The area's transport accessibility is rated as excellent, with residents typically residing within 160 meters of the nearest stop.
+On average, there are 971 daily trips across all routes, translating to approximately 65 weekly trips per individual stop.

 Frequently Asked Questions - Transport